Dissolution of the Soviet Union: August-December transition period

 On 8 December, the leaders of Russia, Ukraine, and Belarus secretly met in Belavezhskaya Pushcha, in western Belarus, and signed the Belavezha Accords, which proclaimed the Soviet Union had ceased to exist and announced formation of the Commonwealth of Independent States (CIS) as a looser association to take its place.
 They also invited other republics to join the CIS.
 Gorbachev called it an unconstitutional coup.
 However, by this time there was no longer any reasonable doubt that, as the preamble of the Accords put it, that the Soviet Union no longer existed "as a subject of international law and a geopolitical reality".

 On 10 December, the agreement was ratified by the Verkhovna Rada of Ukraine and the Supreme Council of Belarus.

 On 12 December, the Supreme Soviet of the Russian SFSR formally ratified the Belavezha Accords, denounced the 1922 Union Treaty, and recalled the Russian deputies from the Supreme Soviet of the USSR.
 The legality of this ratification raised doubts among some members of the Russian parliament, since according to the 1978 RSFSR Constitution consideration of this document was in the exclusive jurisdiction of the Congress of People's Deputies of the RSFSR.
 Additionally, the Soviet Constitution did not allow a republic to unilaterally recall its deputies.
 However, no one in either Russia or the Kremlin objected.
 Any objections from the latter would have likely had no effect, since what was left of the Soviet government had effectively been rendered impotent long before December.
 A number of lawyers believe that the denunciation of the union treaty was meaningless since it became invalid in 1924 with the adoption of the first constitution of the USSR.
 (In 1996 the State Duma had voiced the same position.)
 Later that day, Gorbachev hinted for the first time that he was considering stepping down.
 On the surface, it appeared that the largest republic had formally seceded.
 However, this is not the case.
 Rather, Russia apparently took the line that it did not need to follow the secession process delineated in the Soviet Constitution because it was not possible to secede from a country that no longer existed.

+On 16 December 1991, the Kazakh SSR became the last republic to formally secede from the Soviet Union, causing the Soviet Union to neither control any territory nor claim to control any territory (although Soviet embassies still existed).